Where To Buy

-The Flux GU is the evolution of the GU15 and despite the minor name change the ride is very similar.
-From what I understand is they took out the #’s after the letters in the name because each one has a different flex according to size this year.
-So in other words the carbon/nylon blend is slightly different for each size.
+The Flux GU is the evolution of the GU15 and despite the minor name change, the ride is very similar.
+From what I understand, they took out the #’s after the letters in the name because each one has a different flex according to size this year.
+So, in other words, the carbon/nylon blend is slightly different for each size.

-Flex: With the Urethane in the high back you would think it’s super noodle but it’s actually a nice blend of urethane and nylon so it’s not like some of the super soft urethane bindings out there.
-It’s got decent support but still has a good amount of tweakability.
+Flex: With the Urethane in the high back you would think it’s super noodle.
+It’s actually a nice blend of urethane and nylon.
+So it’s not like some of the super soft urethane bindings out there.
+It’s got decent support but still has a good amount of tweak-ability.

-Adjustability: Flux bindings are all about adjustabilty.
-The Flux GU is completely tooless on the top.
+Adjustability: Flux bindings are all about adjustability.
+The Flux GU is completely tool-less on the top.
 You only need a tool for the disc.
-The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustablitiy.
-Still this is a very easy to adjust binding that many will be very happy with.
+The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustability.
+Still, this is very easy to adjust binding that many will be very happy with.

 Comfort: Very comfortable.
-The ankle and toe strap wrap well and generally don’t cause pressure points and fit around your toe and ankle well.
+The ankle and toe strap wrap well around the boot.
+And they generally don’t cause pressure points and fit around your toe and ankle well.

 Boot Support: Great support and even though it doesn’t have the larger asymmetrical ankle strap it locks in the boot pretty well and there is some firm support going on.